UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Occassionally, a :code:`mods:name` will have multiple roles.
+Occasionally, a :code:`name` will have multiple roles.
 When this happens, keep them all.

 Justification
 ^^^^^^^^^^^^^

 It's important that we keep the relationship between people and our digital object.

-Xpaths
+XPaths
 ^^^^^^

-:code:`count(mods:name/mods:role)>1`
+:code:`count(name/role)>1`

 Decision
 ^^^^^^^^